 Where Can I Put My Vehicle Tracking Device?

-TSD receives hundreds of phone calls every week from different businesses, police agencies and people regarding our inventory of GPS tracking devices.
+Tracking System Direct (TSD) receives hundreds of phone calls every week from different businesses, police agencies and people regarding our inventory of GPS tracking devices.
 Although most people feel that their question may be unique, most of the time the questions we receive are very similar in nature.
-One of the questions that our GPS experts at TSD frequently receive is whether or not our most popular monitoring system, the GPS Tracking Key, will operate smoothly and effectively in the trunk of a vehicle.
-TSD researches and tests many different GPS monitoring solutions on the market in a quest to find the best devices the industry has to offer, and the current inventory of GPS trackers can easily outperform the competition.
-However, when it comes to the placement location of a car tracker, users may need to test the placement selection, depending on make and model of the vehicle.
+One of the questions that our security experts at TSD frequently receive is whether or not our most popular monitoring system, the SpaceHawk GPS, will operate smoothly and effectively in the trunk of a vehicle.
+TSD researches and tests many different GPS monitoring solutions on the market in a quest to find the best devices the industry has to offer and the current inventory of GPS trackers can easily outperform the competition.
+However, when it comes to the placement location of a car tracker, users may need to test the placement selection, depending on the make and model of the vehicle.

 The current line of GPS trackers available on the TSD website has superior antenna reception, and two systems were engineered with exterior magnetic mounts to provide outside placement.
 GPS vehicle management solutions often work most effectively when they have a direct line of sight to the sky, but the sophisticated monitoring devices offered at TSD are much more advanced than the GPS navigation devices most people are familiar with.
 TSD tracking systems can also function with a high level of accuracy near the front bumper, rear bumper, in the glove box, under the front/passenger seats or inside a speaker.

 Does A GPS Tracker Work In The Trunk?